 Those areas are responsible for idea discernment, differentiating between good and bad, and similarly, for social control.
 In fact, it’s much like being drunk.

 In fact, Professor of Sleep Medicine at Harvard Medical School, Charles Czeisler, states, “We now know that 24 hours without sleep or a week of sleeping four or five hours a night induces an impairment equivalent to a blood alcohol level of 0.1%.”

 That’s above all legal limits for alcohol while driving.
 Predictably, 20% of automobile accidents are cause by nothing more than lack of sleep.

-That’s right, going a day without sleep, or a number of days on reduced sleep, and your cognitive impairment is equal to being legally drunk.
+That’s right, go a day without sleep or a number of days with reduced sleep, and your cognitive impairment is equal to being legally drunk.

 The areas of the brain responsible for the highest order of brain activity is the parietal and occipital lobes, along with the prefrontal cortex.
 Unfortunately, with sleep deprivation, these areas are the first to suffer.

-The reason for this, is that the thalamus — the region of the brain responsible for keeping you awake — ends up steeling all of the energy as it works in overdrive to compensate for your lack of sleep.
+The reason for this is that the thalamus—the region of the brain responsible for keeping you awake—ends up stealing all of the energy as it works in overdrive to compensate for your lack of sleep.

 So all your energy simply goes into staying awake.

 An adult needs between 6-8 hours of sleep each night.
 Less than that and sleep deprivation begins to starve the brain.